sparrowcode/sparrowcode.io-content/en/tutorials/async-await.md

 ## Task

-`Task` is the base unit of an asynchronous task, the place where asynchronous code is called.
+`Task` is the basic unit of an asynchronous task, the place where asynchronous code is called.
 Asynchronous functions are executed as part of `Task`.
-It is an analogue of a thread.
-The `Task` is a structure:
+It is analogous to a thread. `Task` is a structure:

 ```swift
 struct Task<Success, Failure> where Success : Sendable, Failure : Error
 ```

 The result can be a value or an error of a particular type.
-The `Never` type of error means that the task will not return an error.
-The task can be in state `executed`, `paused` and `completed`.
-Tasks are started with priorities `.background`, `.hight`, `.low`, `.medium`, `.userInitiated` , `.utility`.
+The error type `Never` means that the task will not return an error.
+The task can have different states: `Running`, `Paused` and `Finished`, and they are started with priorities `.background`, `.hight`, `.low`, `.medium`, `.userInitiated` , `.utility`.

-With a task instance you can get results asynchronously, cancel and check cancellation of the task:
+With a task instance, you can get results asynchronously, undo and check the undo of a task:

 ```swift
 let downloadFileTask = Task<Data, Error> {